 What sets Sellfy apart from the rest of the tools on this list is that it’s not a WordPress plugin.
 There are no plugin downloads or installations, and you don’t need to paste or understand huge blocks of code.

 All you need to do is simply copy a short snippet of code into a WordPress post or page where you want to put in a (customizable) “buy now” button.
 That’s it.
 When somebody will click on the “buy now” button an iframe with a checkout will appear and they will be able to purchase your products without leaving your website.

-And if a “buy now” button is not enough for you, you have the option of adding a shopping cart widget to the whole site that either floats (follows you around) or stays static next to a product.
+And if a “buy now” button is not enough for you, you have the option of adding a shopping cart widget to the whole site that either float (follows you around) or stays static next to a product.

 Plus, in addition to a shopping cart with Sellfy you’re also getting many built-in marketing features that you would normally have to use a 3rd party app for.
-Such as email marketing, upselling or discount codes.
+Such as email marketing, upselling, or discount codes.